davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

     gpg -a --export "David Steele" | gpg --list-packets --verbose

 where "David Steele" matches a UID for my key.
-Substitute your name or master key id to see your key structure.
+Substitute your name or primary key id to see your key structure.
 Add the '\-\-debug 0x02' option to the second gpg invocation to see the entire contents, including the binary key data (thanks [superuser.com][]).

 [superuser.com]: http://superuser.com/questions/696941/human-readable-dump-of-gpg-public-key

-This is a pretty standard published key structure, which is to say that it contains a master certification/signing public key, with a public subkey dedicated to encryption (GPG always creates a separate encryption subkey to the master, to avoid [problems][]).
+This is a pretty standard published key structure, which is to say that it contains a primary certification/signing public key, with a public subkey dedicated to encryption (GPG always creates a separate encryption subkey to the primary, to avoid [problems][]).
 I also have an extra public signing subkey with an expiration date, for a couple of [reasons][].

 [problems]: http://serverfault.com/questions/397973/gpg-why-am-i-encrypting-with-subkey-instead-of-primary-key
 [reasons]: https://wiki.debian.org/Subkeys#Why.3F